-Our programs teach students how to create healthy lifestyles and provide them with leadership skills related to positive health habits while spreading the message of health and wellness across campus.
+Our wellbeing programs teach students how to create healthy lifestyles and provide them with leadership skills related to positive health habits while spreading the message of health and wellness across campus.

-Alcohol & Violence Programs
+Alcohol & Other Drugs Programs

 The documentary HAZE tells Gordie's story within the greater context of alcohol abuse and hazing on campus.
-Facilited discussion aims to spark in-depth conversations about the role of alcohol and "traditions" to initiate members as well as motivate audience members to intervene in an alcohol emergency.
+Facilitated discussion aims to spark in-depth conversations about the role of alcohol and "traditions" to initiate members as well as motivate audience members to intervene in an alcohol emergency.

 TIPS – Training Intervention Procedures